nihalgirish/stunning-couscous/README.md

 ## Why DRIVEN?

 Because **discipline beats motivation**, and **consistency creates champions**.
-DRIVEN is your ruthless accountability partner — no fluff, just results.
+DRIVEN is your ruthless accountability partner —> no excuses, just results.

 ---